kareem-ghazi/smart-surveillance-system/README.md

 These are some of the missing or uncomplete features for the project.

-- Better exception handling and code coverage.
-- Compiled version must include `opencv` dll.
 - Showing and hiding the console when dealing with input.
-- Eigenface.yml becomes read only when creating it for the first time.
 - String input isn't sanatized (*could write literally anything*).

 ## Screenshots